 – To identify skill gaps and set personal development goals for the employees.

-A content marketing campaign is a series of efforts and actions that revolve around a single goal.
-A content marketing campaign stretches over months or years.
-Creating and maintaining an entire blog is an example of a content marketing campaign that is a part of a larger strategy.
-Creating practices guides, ebooks, webinars, videos, and podcasts are part of content marketing campaigns.
+Creating and maintaining an entire blog is an example of a content marketing campaign that is part of a larger strategy.
+Creating practice guides, ebooks, webinars, videos, and podcasts is part of content marketing campaigns.

 When brands co-create content with influencers, it is called influencer marketing.
 It allows businesses to expand their reach on social media beyond their official page and ads.
 They rely on influencers’ popularity and can quickly get the target audience’s attention.

 You must choose the right SMART KPIs for the content marketing strategy to succeed in your business.
 These KPIs must be measurable, so you can evaluate your growth periodically.
 Your content marketing strategy should effectively bring in more leads and revenue to your business.

 This article lists a few metrics to measure your KPIs, but there are other factors that you can include in your content marketing strategy to measure your success.
 There is no specific measurement method; you can pick a few of the metrics listed above and try them out for yourself.
 Be sure of your goals, set the KPIs, and measure them.
 Keep checking our recent blogs to know more about content marketing strategies for social media, lead generation, and other use cases.